Tom Bower: Tiny Rowland

-In 1993 Bower published a biography of Lonrho tycoon Tiny Rowland.

-Tom Bower: Tiny Rowland.
-A Rebel Tycoon.
-London, Heinemann, 1993.
+In 1993, Bower published a biography of Lonrho tycoon Tiny Rowland, entitled Tiny Rowland.
+A Rebel Tycoon (London, Heinemann, 1993).

+Swiss Banks

+In 1997, Bower published Blood Money: The Swiss, the Nazis and the Looted Billions detailing his thesis of how the Swiss Government and the Swiss Banks colluded to prevent the return of Jewish-owned World War II-era bank accounts to their rightful owners until the World Jewish Congress filed suit in 1995.

+In his testimony to the United States Senate Banking Committee in May 1997, Bower accused the Swiss government of "delay, deception and dishonesty" in the retrieval of Jewish-owned funds and stated that he had "grave doubts" whether the Bergier commission which was being set up, to investigate Switzerland's WWII conduct, would "provide an acceptable account".
+Regarding his testimony and book, Bower was criticized by some commentators for predominantly relying on, and rehashing, information from the Swiss Federal Archives that had already been made public by Swiss historians and others.
+One such example regarded a 'secret' Swiss treaty with Poland which The New York Times had covered in 1949, and which the historian Peter Hug (together with Marc Perrenoud) had produced a report on, in 1996, for the Swiss government.
+Jacques Picard, a Swiss historian, had published work in 1993 covering the 1957 information request to the Swiss government by Harald Huber, a member of parliament, regarding the suspected existence of dormant accounts in Switzerland.
+In his testimony, Bower presented the findings regarding Huber as if they were novel, adding that "Among the Swiss lines of defense is that there is nothing new in [Bower's] allegations.
+Were that to be true - that would be shocking.
+It would mean that Swiss historians have known for many years about the deception but have refused to publicize deprecatory information".

 Richard Branson

 In 2000, Richard Branson sued Bower for libel over an article he had written for the London Evening Standard in 1999.
 Branson chose not to sue the paper, but its editor, Max Hastings, agreed the newspaper would fund Bower's defence.
 Branson lost the case, and later expressed regret at bringing the action.
 Bower continues to write articles critical of Branson's business affairs, and published biographies of him in 2000 and 2014.

 Geoffrey Robinson MP

 In 2001, Bower published The Paymaster: Geoffrey Robinson, Maxwell and New Labour, a biography of the Labour MP Geoffrey Robinson.
 The book's evidence that Robinson had solicited a £200,000 business contract from Robert Maxwell led to Robinson being suspended from Parliament for three weeks as he had not disclosed the matter to an inquiry some years previously.
 Robinson denied receiving the money in question from Maxwell and denied that he had sought to mislead Parliament.